 Sorokin_Islanders_plays-puck

-EAST MEADOW, NY -- Ilya Sorokin will do "everything to be ready" to play for the New York Islanders when they begin the regular season against the Utah Hockey Club at UBS Arena on Oct.
+EAST MEADOW, N.Y. -- Ilya Sorokin will do "everything to be ready" to play for the New York Islanders when they begin their regular season against the Utah Hockey Club at UBS Arena on Oct.
 10.

-The 29-year-old goalie practiced Thursday, one day after taking warmups, for the first time since having back surgery after he was injured during offseason workouts, which forced him to miss more than a week of training camp.
+The 29-year-old goalie practiced on Thursday for the first time since having back surgery that resulted from an injury he sustained during offseason workouts, which forced him to miss more than a week of training camp.
 Sorokin said he felt really good and is leaving it up to Islanders coach Patrick Roy to determine a timeline.

 The Islanders will take their time with Sorokin, who's entering the first season of an eight-year contract he signed with New York on July 1, 2023.